jGiltinan/seai/assignments/Assignment_1_requirements_architecture.md

 ## Grading

 The assignment is worth 100 points.
 For full credit, we expect:
 * [ ] 25 points: Goals listed and correctly grouped (10p).
-List of goals relates to scenario and reasonable complete (5p).
+List of goals relates to scenario and reasonably complete (5p).
 For each goal a metric is clearly defined that could realistically be measured in the scenario (5p).
 The relationship of goals is described and plausible (5p).
-* [ ] 10 points: System context diagram drawn (5p) and discussed (5p).
+* [ ] 15 points: Recommendation for a deployment decision provided and justified (10p).
+System context diagram drawn and reasonably complete (5p).
 * [ ] 25 points: Three risks from wrong predictions are described that are relevant in the scenario (10p).
 For each risk a plausible mitigation strategy is suggested and explained (15p).
 * [ ] 20 points: Fault tree analysis technique systematically applied to understand risks (10p).
 Supporting evidence provided (5p).
 Insights from applying the method discussed (5p).
 * [ ] 20 points: Evaluation strategy defined.
 Criteria/requirements the system design will be evaluated against are given (5p) and justified (5p).
 Constraints on hardware (5p) and software (5p) given and explained.

-Formerly included:
-* [ ] 15 points: Description of a fourth deployment architecture is included.
-For each of the 4 design alternatives all 8 quality attributes are analyzed plausibly.
-* [ ] 15 points: Recommendation for a deployment decision provided and justified (10p).
-The justification clearly makes tradeoffs among the qualities and weighs the relative importance of the qualities (5p).